ingenico-zanetti/BMDLensController/README.md

 The lens selected at build time will set the name and setpoints:
 - the name has no real effect
-- regarding the setpoints, your mileage may vary: they have been set for the lens I could try, some of them have been fully disassembled and the value might be off ; anyway they can be modified at runtime
+- regarding the setpoints, your mileage may vary: they have been set for the lenses I could try, some of them have been fully disassembled and the values might be way off ; anyway they can be modified at runtime, and stored into Flash.

 On startup, the servo will be loaded with the setpoints from the FW ; if some settings are present in the persistent storage they will be loaded and overwrite the values from the FW.
-If you change the value in the FW after having copied them to persistent and want them to be applied, you need to force reloading the value from FW after they have been loaded from Flash.
+If you change the value in the FW after having copied them to Flash and want them to be applied, you need to force reloading the value from FW after they have been loaded from Flash.
 This is done through ATZ:

 ATZ: